equinor/eit-robotic-avatar-two/robot/README.md

 ### Setup sequence
 1. Short runbook to install OS and boot script (Not Implemented)
-2. Boot script download the latests binary of robot and runs it.
+2. Boot script will download the latests binary of robot and run it.
 (Not Implemented)
     * May revert the filesystem to a clean slate (Not Implemented)
-3. This robot software install and setups the system and needed based of info from server.
+3. This robot software will install and setup the system and requirements based on info from server.
 (Not Implemented)
-4. Then starts running the main loop for that robot.
+4. Then start running the main loop for that robot.
 (Not Implemented)
-5. Shuts everyting down cleanly if given the signal from server.
+5. Shut everyting down cleanly if given the signal from server.
 (Not Implemented)

 ### Other features.
 * Process ad hoc console commands from server.
 (Not Implemented)